bogeeee/restfuncs/readme.md

     cookie: {sameSite: true},
     saveUninitialized: false, // Only send a cookie when really needed
     unset: "destroy",
     store: undefined, // Defaults to MemoryStore.
-You may use a better one for production to prevent against DOS/mem leak.
+You may use a better one for production to prevent against growing memory by a DOS attack.
 See https://www.npmjs.com/package/express-session
 }));

 // app.use(...